 What will happen next?

-People will remember the name of the blogger and the domain name.
-If they will not buy any products or services from you (most of them eventually will if they love your content), when they need to talk about something on their own website or blog or social media platforms like Facebook, Twitter, LinkedIn, Pinterest or Instagram, most likely they will give you some credits, which results in brand name mentions, social shares or SEO backlinks.
+People will remember blogger’s name and the domain name.
+If they don’t buy any products or services from you (most of them eventually will if they love your content), when they need to talk about something on their own website or blogs or social media platforms like Facebook, Twitter, LinkedIn, Pinterest or Instagram, most likely they will give you some credits, which results in brand name mentions, social shares or SEO backlinks.

-Why is that?
-It is because they have read some much of your content for free and they are so valuable.
+It is because they have read so much of your content for free and they are so valuable.
 They not only trust you but also feel obligated to give you some credit in return.
 That is how reciprocity works.

 - Use reciprocity when trying to collect emails address on the website

-If we can use reciprocity to increase the opt-in rate, then we can build a much larger database and have more success in email marketing.
+If we can apply reciprocity to increase the opt-in rate, then we can build a much larger database with more success in email marketing.